sebcrist/WerkMobile/README.md

 &nbsp; Enhance communication between teams by providing instant access to related documentation.

 ---

 ## API Overview

 The API provides endpoints for:

-- Authentication – Secure login and token-based access
+- Authentication – Secure login and token-based access  # Will be included in a future release

 - Photo Upload – Attach and classify images by workflow type